-Your fuel tank filler cap has an indexed design with a 1/8 turn on/off feature.
+Your fuel tank filler cap has an indexed design with a 1/4 turn on/off feature.

 When fueling your vehicle:

-- 1. Turn the engine off. - 2.
-Carefully turn the filler cap counterclockwise 1/8 of a turn until it stops. - 3.
-Pull to remove the cap from the fuel filler pipe. - 4.
-To install the cap, align the tabs on the cap with the notches on the filler pipe. - 5.
-Turn the filler cap clockwise 1/8 of a turn until it stops.
+1. Turn the engine off.

+2. Carefully turn the filler cap counterclockwise 1/4 of a turn until it stops.

+3. Pull to remove the cap from the fuel filler pipe.

+4. To install the cap, align the tabs on the cap with the notches on the filler pipe.

+5. Turn the filler cap clockwise 1/4 of a turn until it clicks at least once.

-If the "Check Fuel Cap" $\ref{A}$ indicator comes on or if "Service Engine Soon/Check Engine" indicator comes on and stays on when you start the engine, the fuel filler cap may not be properly installed.
+If the "Check Fuel Cap" $\clubsuit$ indicator comes on or if "Service Engine Soon/Check Engine" indicator comes on and stays on when you start the engine, the fuel filler cap may not be properly installed.
 Turn off the engine, remove the fuel filler cap, align the cap properly and reinstall it.